statichunt/geeky-hugo/exampleSite/content/blog/amazon-jobs-from-home.md

 According to reviews, Amazon is amazingly one of the best work from home companies around the world.
 Amazon's network has provided individuals with ample [remote job opportunities](/blog/remote-job-opportunities/).
 Some work remotely, whereas others work from the facilities.
 As of December 2001, the retail giant provided jobs for millions of people.
 Ranking second to none other than Walmart.

-{{< toc >}}

 ## Amazon Work From Home Jobs

 In this guide, we’ll explore 15 legitimate **Amazon work from home jobs** that offer flexibility, competitive pay, and the chance to work with one of the most innovative companies in the world.
 If you’re looking for a new remote position, keep reading to discover options that might be the perfect fit for you.

 ### 1. Amazon-Flex

-If you enjoy driving, [Amazon Flex](https://flex.amazon.com/ "{rel='nofollow'}") could be a way for you to make an additional income.
+If you enjoy driving, [Amazon Flex](https://flex.amazon.com/)could be a way for you to make an additional income.
 Flex jobs pay $5 per hour.
 The work you perform involves delivering products.
 To be eligible to deliver items, workers must be at the warehouse.
 This is how it works.
 First, the customer orders merchandise from the vendor.
 After the vendor receives the order, the vendor appoints one of their drivers (you) to deliver the product.
 The driver (you) picks up the merchandise from Amazon's warehouse, then delivers the merchandise to the customer.
 After the customer receives their order, they sign off and pay for the merchandise.
 After they sign off, they transfer funds to your account, you may also receive a tip.

 ### 2. Customer Service Associate

 Sometimes workers are seeking to only work from home.
 Typically, these individuals are usually single parents, stay-at-home moms, or dads.
 There are a few reasons these individuals need home-based opportunities.
 They may need to stay at home to watch their children.
 Or maybe they are taking care of their mom or dad.
-Under those circumstances, applying to become an Amazon Work From Home [Customer Service Associate](https://amazon.jobs/content/en/teams/customer-service/associates/ "{rel='nofollow'}") may fit their needs.
+Under those circumstances, applying to become an Amazon Work From Home [Customer Service Associate](https://amazon.jobs/content/en/teams/customer-service/associates/)may fit their needs.
 This is a seasonal opportunity that pays $10 per hour.
 Qualifications needed to join: You will need basic qualifications to be considered for some of these opportunities.
 Qualifications like becoming a customer service associate.
 Also known as a virtual call center agent.

 To be considered, you must have a high school diploma.
 If you have a college degree, it will not hurt to list it on your application.
 In addition, applicants must have computer skills and understand Microsoft Office.